kobo/gaiden/README.md

 gaiden build
 ```

+You can see the documentation built when you open `build/index.html` file in your web browser.

 ## Commands

-The basic usage scenario is:
+The basic usage is:

 ```
 gaiden <command name>